molto0504/tiny-listener/README.md

 Argument `parents` of Method `app.do` can limit event execute order, it's means */event/2* always run after */event/1*.

-Through todo order is wrong, but the decorator `app.do` always handle event in right order.
+Through fire order is wrong, but the decorator `app.do` always handle event in right order.